satyajitg2/WiFip2p/README.md

   2. Verify apps over USB.

-Warning: This is an experiemental application, use it on your own risk.
+Warning: This is an experimental application, use it on your own risk.
 You can log any reports, would be greatly helpful.

 Thanks